Back to Blog

 But, that high of instant gratification is fleeting.
 For me, almost instantly, it is replaced by a feeling of dread.
 A sense that I’ve just opened a door to a new, strange dark room where secrets about that new skill await me.
 On the other side of that instant gratification is this understanding - there will be more to learn about the fundamentals of whatever new thing I happened to make work for the first time.

 When I find myself in a scary new place, I remind myself that it just means there are some fundamentals, some key concepts that I get the opportunity to dive into.
 I’ve come to think of each new piece of tech I’ve learned as a gateway to a whole new key concept that will deepen my understanding of how to write code.
 How to write components.
 How to make requests to a server.
 How to store data.
+How to apply data parsing techniques.
 And on, and on, and on it goes, like adding a domino to an ever-increasing line of millions of dominoes I now use in my everyday work as a software engineer.
 Each new concept pushes the one before it deeper into my brain.
 Until, finally, I arrive back at the beginning of my understanding.

 Let’s start with one of the first dominoes that really landed for me.
 In Object-Oriented Programming (OOP, for short), we use objects to send and receive data across the internet.
 There are a few steps that we need to take in order for this journey to occur.
 I’d like to challenge you to visualize two methods, JSON.stringify and JSON.parse, for yourselves.
 This kind of core concept is the basis for all requests we make to GET, POST, DELETE, PATCH, etc. all data.
-Just two little methods, specific to JSON objects ( a major part of OOP) can make a lot of dominoes land in your brain.
+Just two little methods, specific to JSON objects (a major part of OOP) can make a lot of dominoes land in your brain.
 Let’s dig into those two methods now.

 a model of the Request/Response Cycle.